 Bladeless LASIK.
 IntraLase developed the IntraLase Method which is a 100% bladeless LASIK technique.
 This method when performed during LASIK is commonly referred to as “All Laser LASIK.”
 Information on the IntraLase Method can be found at:

 Bausch & Lomb manufacturers contact lenses, as well as lens implants to replace cataracts.
 In addition, they manufacture lasers for LASIK and other laser vision procedures.
-To find consumer-based information on their site, please go to http://www.bausch.com/en_US/consumer/consumer_home.aspx
+For more information, please go to http://www.bausch.com/

 Wavelight manufactures the Allegretto Wave laser.
 Wavelight has an information center that appears mostly geared toward eye surgeons but they do have some webinars and specific case studies that can be accessed from this link: